Azure/AKS/previews.md

 ## Associated projects

-Please note that while the following projects have been validated to work with recent AKS clusters, they are not yet officially supported by Azure CSS.
+Please note that while the following projects have been validated to work with recent AKS clusters, they are not yet officially supported by Azure technical support.
 If you run into issues, please file them in the corresponding GitHub repo.

 ### AAD Pod Identity